raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

   //=> [2, 2, 3, 4, 5, 6, 7, 8, 10, 11, 12, 14]
 {% endhighlight %}

 There is plenty to discuss about this solution.
-Here are a few to start you off:
+Here are a few to start things off:

 - What are the performance implications of having lots and lots of iterables, maybe a few hundred or a few thousand?
 - What happens if you have one iterable that produces thousands of values, along with a few hundred that only produce a few hundred each?
 Or more generally, what if there is an inverse power law relationship between the number of iterables and the number of values they produce?

-As an exercise, ask yourself what questions you would ask a candidate who wrote this solution within the confines of a forty-minute time slot.
+As an exercise, we can ask ourselves what other questions we would ask a candidate who wrote this solution within the confines of a forty-minute time slot.

 ---